WParsec/social-media-client/README.md

 - Cypress
 - SASS

+#### Project is configured to run the following on commit

+- Prettier Formatting
+- Eslint formatting

-Project is configured to run formatting with prettier and testing with JEST on commit and merge to default.
+#### Project is configured to run the following on pull_request to master branch

+- Unit testing with JEST
+- E2E testing with Cypress
+- Deploy to github pages

 ## Installing